 - The Palo Alto sales person receives the email from the sales partner and clicks the download link, which takes her to the Dropbox site.
 She then clicksDownloadto save the file to her desktop.

 - The firewall that is protecting the Palo Alto sales rep has a WildFire Analysis profile rule attached to a security policy rule that will look for files in any application that is used to download or upload any of the supported file types.
 The firewall can also be configured to forward the email-link file type, which enables the firewall to extract HTTP/HTTPS links contained in SMTP and POP3 email messages.
 As soon as the sales rep clicks download, the firewall forwards the sales-toole.exe file to WildFire, where the file is analyzed for zero-day malware.
 Even though the sales rep is using Dropbox, which is SSL encrypted, the firewall is configured to decrypt traffic, so all traffic can be inspected.
 The following screen shots show the WildFire Analysis profile rule, the security policy rule configured with the WildFire analysis profile rule attached, and the option to allow forwarding of decrypted content enabled.

-- Within approximately five minutes, WildFire has completed the file analysis and then sends a WildFire log back to the firewall with the analysis results.
+- After WildFire has completed the file analysis, it sends a WildFire log back to the firewall with the analysis results.
 In this example, the WildFire log shows that the file is malicious.

 - The firewall is configured with a log forwarding profile that will send WildFire alerts to the security administrator when malware is discovered.